krunalvora/kafka-workshop/kafka-security/kerberos/README.md

 kafka-console-consumer.sh --bootstrap-server localhost:9094 --topic topic1 --consumer.config kerberos.client.properties
 ```

-## Changes on the service side for Kerberos
+## Changes on Service side for Kerberos

 1. Service requests Ops to create a new principal for them and provide a keytab.